kata0510/Lily58/buildguide_en.md

 ### Q. A symbol different from the symbol input by "@" or "[" etc. is input (on Windows, etc.)
 Since recognition of keyboard is recognized as JIS keyboard on OS, another symbol will be input when inputting with Lily 58 (treated as US keyboard).
 Please set Lily 58 as a US keyboard in the OS keyboard settings.
-After switching, switching to Japanese input becomes the switching key for the US keyboard, and it differs from the JIS keyboard, so please be careful (it can be customized with the key map etc.).
+After switching, switching to Japanese input becomes the switching key for the US keyboard, and it differs from the JIS keyboard, so please be careful (it can be customized with the keymap etc.).

 **If you have any problems, please feel free to send a message on Discord (https://discord.gg/frjFXZB) or Twitter: [@keycapsss](https://twitter.com/keycapsss)**

-## Change the key map
+## Customize the default keymap
 This self-made keyboard use the QMK firmware, described above.
-The QMK firmware is highly customizable, and you can unlock a lot functionality simply by editing the key map.
+The QMK firmware is highly customizable, and you can unlock a lot functionality simply by editing the keymap.
 ### Edit keymap.c and customize
-When customizing a keymap, start by making a copy of the `qmk_firmware/keyboards/lily58/keymaps/default` folder and modifying that directory's internal `keymap.c` file.
+When customizing a keymap, start by making a copy of the `qmk_firmware/keyboards/lily58/keymaps/lily58l` folder and modifying that directory's internal `keymap.c` file.
 Please refer to the [official QMK documentation](https://docs.qmk.fm/#/keycodes) for the key codes and programming specifics.

-After changing the key map,
+After changing the keymap,

-    sudo make lily58:(any folder name):avrdude
+    make lily58/light:lily58lcopy:avrdude

 If you get an error, please double-check the board, connection and command.

 ### Handedness by EEPROM
-I'll just add this as a tipp, cause it's fucking cool.
 You can tell each side of the Keyboard, whether it's left or right, by writing it into it's eeprom.
 In order to do so, first put